 Write a test class, which creates an object of type library, adds several books to it and displays information about each of them.
 Implement a test functionality, which finds all books authored by Stephen King and deletes them.
 Finally, display information for each of the remaining books.

 We have a school.
-In school we have classes and students.
+In the school we have classes and students.
 Each class has a number of teachers.
-Each teacher has a variety of disciplines taught.
+Each teacher teaches a variety of disciplines.
 Students have a name and a unique number in the class.
 Classes have a unique text identifier.
-Disciplines have a name, number of lessons and number of exercises.
-The task is to shape a school with C# classes.
-You have to define classes with their fields, properties, methods and constructors.
-Also define a test class, which demonstrates, that the other classes work correctly.
+Disciplines have a name, a number of lessons and a number of exercises.
+The task is to model the school with C# classes.
+You have to define the classes with their fields, properties, methods and constructors.
+Also define a test class, which demonstrates that the other classes work correctly.

-Write a generic class GenericList<T>, which holds a list of elements of type T. Store the list of elements into an array with a limited capacity that is passed as a parameter of the constructor of the class.
+Write a generic class GenericList<T>, which holds a list of elements of type T. Store the list of elements into an array with a limited capacity that is passed as a parameter to the constructor of the class.
 Add methods to add an item, to access an item by index, to remove an item by index, to insert an item at given position, to clear the list, to search for an item by value and to override the method ToString().

-Implement auto-resizing functionality of the array from the previous task, when by adding an element, it reaches the capacity of the array.
+Implement auto-resizing functionality for the array from the previous task, when by adding of an element, the capacity of the array is reached.

 Define a class Fraction, which contains information about the rational fraction (e.g. ¼ or ½).
 Define a static method Parse() to create a fraction from a sting (for example -3/4).
-Define the appropriate properties and constructors of the class.
-Also write property of type Decimal to return the decimal value of the fraction (e.g. 0.25).
+Define the appropriate properties and constructors for the class.
+Also add a property of type Decimal to return the decimal value of the fraction (e.g. 0.25).

-Write a class FractionTest, which tests the functionality of the class Fraction from previous task.
-Pay close attention on testing the function Parse with different input data.
+Write a class FractionTest, which tests the functionality of the class Fraction from the previous task.
+Pay close attention to the testing of the function Parse usinz different input data.

-Write a function to cancel a fraction (e.g. if numerator and denominator are respectively 10 and 15, fraction to be cancelled to 2/3).
+Write a function to cancel a fraction (e.g. if numerator and denominator are respectively 10 and 15, the fraction will be cancelled to 2/3).

 Solutions and Guidelines